Carpe Diem L&D

 In November 2019, I facilitated a Future of Learning event with 30 L&D leaders across different sectors here in the UK.
 As part of the session, we did an exercise that explored what you would do in January 2020 if you were 10 times bolder.
 The figure below shows some of the ideas that were put forward.

-Each of these ideas were evidence informed, proven to correlate back to better business value.
+Each of these ideas was evidence-informed, proven to correlate back to better business value.
 But they were ideas back in November 2019 that pushed these L&D leaders out of their comfort zone.
 I often wonder if this group were better prepared to 'tap into their bold' and seize the day as they faced the realities of 2020.

 Carpe Diem involves a level of boldness and a level of spontaneity where L&D leaders can spot the opportunity to make a difference in new and fresh ways.
 But Carpe Diem is not about recklessness; it also involves a level of insight and understanding to really make the most of that opportunity.